featbit/featbit/README.md

 **Attention** : with the default configuration, the UI is accessible only from the local machine (on which you have run docker compose), please read [**Installation Doc**](https://featbit.gitbook.io/docs/installation#attention) to make it accessible publicly.

 You can following the [**Getting Started (Docs)**](https://featbit.gitbook.io/) to start your journey.

+## Features

+- **Feature flag list**, create, manage, and filter feature flags.
+- **Individual targets**, assign individual users to particular flag variation.
+- **Targeting users by attribute**, target segments of users by constructing rules.
+- **Reusable Segment**, include or exclude individual users from a segment based on user attribtues.
+- **Insights**, check out feature usage during the rollout.
+- **Flag triggers**, automate changes to your feature flags from external tools.
+- **IAM**, define access levels to projects, environment, or teams to enforce your policies.
+- **Experimentation**, run feature-level A/B tests anywhere in your stack to make data-driven decisions.
+- **Audit Log**, logs for feature flag & segment changes.
+- **SDKs for front & back-end**, for Javascript/Typescrit, Java, Python, Go, .NET with more coming soon.
+- **Web API**, automate your workflow with Web APIs.
+- **Platform-level**, manage your flags in multiple projects and environments.

 <!-- - - An online support channel that helps you to quickly solve the problem. -->